 CHM 220 : Introductory Analytical Chemistry

 This course is designed for students pursuing higher education in chemical sciences.
-Topics will include: Experimental measurements and tools used by analytical chemists; basic statistical tools and methods of determining and expressing experimental error; a review of chemical equilibrium and common titration methods in the context of specific applications; and a review of gravimetric analytical methods.
+Topics will include: Experimental measurements and tools used by analytical chemists; basic statistical tools and methods of determining and expressing experimental error; a review of chemical equilibrium and common titration methods in the contest of specific applications; and a review of gravimetric analytical methods.
 Laboratory activities will be designed to re-enforce theories learned in lecture.
-Spring
+Prerequisite(s): C or better in CHM 111 or CHM 114.
+Instructional Support Fee applies.

 Upon successful completion students will be able to: